7 Useful Tips for Sharing a Home Office with Your Partner.

 Everyone has different preferences when it comes to music and noise-canceling headphones.
-Some people like listening with their eyes closed while others prefer white noise in the background, but there’s one thing that everyone can agree on: using your cell phone at work constitutes a distracted moment!
+Some people like listening with their eyes closed while others prefer white noise in the background, but there's one thing that everyone can agree using your cell phone at work constitutes a distracted moment!
 Investing now will ensure better results later down the line by blocking out distractions, so you can focus more effectively for more extended periods without constantly being interrupted by other voices around us or outside sounds such as traffic.

 If you know your partner is trying to concentrate, take phone calls in another room or keep the volume down on any music or television you have playing in the background.
 Respect each other's work schedules.
 If your partner has designated office hours, try not to interrupt them unless it's necessary.
 Keep common areas clean since you spend more time at home, pitch in, and help with household chores like cooking.